rackerlabs/support-how-to/content/exchange/manually-configure-android-devices-for-email-hosted-on-exchange-2013.md

 address.

 ### Configure your device

+Use the following steps to configure your Android device:

 1. On your device, tap the system **Settings** icon, as shown in the following
    image: